Blue swimmer crab monitoring

 Fisheries Queensland routinely collects data on the abundance, size and sex of juvenile blue swimmer crabs using scientific trawl surveys.
 Juvenile blue swimmer crab data can be used to estimate an annual index of abundance, identify trends over time and examine the relationship between juvenile abundance and subsequent catches of blue swimmer crabs in the commercial fishery.
 These analyses, along with other information, aid in the assessment of the blue swimmer crab stock.
-Blue swimmer crab is currently assessed as sustainably fished in Queensland waters.

 Pilot surveys designed specifically for juvenile blue swimmer crabs were carried out in Moreton and Hervey Bays in early 2006.
 Annual surveys continued from 2007 to 2009 in February and March in Hervey Bay and in November and December in Moreton Bay, during and at the end of the period assumed to be the peak season for recruitment of small juveniles into the study areas.

 From 2009 onwards annual surveys have continued in Moreton Bay only.
 The sampling of blue swimmer crabs occurs in conjunction with the monitoring of eastern king prawn (Melicertus plebejus) and juvenile snapper (Pagrus auratus).
 Sampling sites are selected randomly from within the survey area each year.